dambach/persPage2020/content/project/NMF/index.md

 slides: ""
 ---

-How to assess neuromuscular function i.e. force, endurance, fatigability ?
+How to assess neuromuscular function (i.e. force, endurance, fatigability) in respiratory and locomotor muscles ?
 How neuromuscular function contributes to limit exercise performance in different population ?
 Does respiratory muscle fatigue occur, in which conditions, and does it explain symptoms or exercise capacity ? ...

 See related works and publications below.